 Far from it!

 The point of these bro-leader performances was clearly to underscore the masculinity of the young male athletes doing them by juxtaposing their ostensibly feminine performance with all the manliness they could muster.
 The cheer-leader outfits didn’t belong on them.
 The dance moves were not meant for them.
 Everything about their approach was meant to enhance this impression.
-Far from breaking down gender-roles, these performances were meant to re-affirm them, to show us once and for all that men were men, even if you put them in a cheerleader outfit.
+Far from breaking down gender-roles, these performances were meant to re-affirm those very roles, to show us once and for all that men were men, even if you put them in a cheerleader outfit.
 What made the show so funny was precisely the incongruity of the whole thing.
 These young men were not cheer-leaders.
 They were not girls, and they would not become women.
 They would soon become men.

 That was point was driven home with every botched move they made.